Walter Brattain: Teaching

 Brattain taught at Harvard University as a visiting lecturer in 1952 and at Whitman College as a visiting lecturer in 1962 and 1963, and a visiting professor beginning in 1963.
-Upon formally retiring from Bell Laboratories in 1967, he continued to teach at Whitman, becoming an adjunct professor in 1972.
+Upon formally retiring from Bell Labs in 1967, he continued to teach at Whitman, becoming an adjunct professor in 1972.
 He retired from teaching in 1976 but continued to be a consultant at Whitman.

 At Whitman, the Walter Brattain Scholarships are awarded on a merit basis to "entering students who have achieved high academic excellence in their college preparatory work."
 All applicants for admission are considered for the scholarship, which is potentially renewable for four years.

 Personal life and death

 Brattain married twice.
 His first wife was chemist Keren Gilmore.
 They were married in 1935 and had a son, William, in 1943.
 Keren died on April 10, 1957.
 The following year, Brattain married Emma Jane (Kirsch) Miller, a mother of three children.

-Brattain died of Alzheimer's disease on October 13, 1987, in Seattle, Washington, at the age of 85.
-He is buried at City Cemetery in Pomeroy, Washington.
+Brattain died of Alzheimer's disease on October 13, 1987, in Seattle at the age of 85.
+He is buried in City Cemetery in Pomeroy, Washington.